The Science of Anger: How Your Brain Hijacks You (and How to Take Back Control)

 Transmuting the Fire

-Anger is not only destruction, it is also raw energy.
+Anger is not only destruction, it is also raw energy given form.

 That fire, when harnessed, can become fuel for creation, change, and courage.

-History’s greatest revolutions were sparked by anger transformed into action.
+History’s greatest revolutions were sparked by anger transformed into some kind of action.

 When anger rises, instead of burning yourself or those you love, you can choose to channel it.

-Plant it in the soil of your life until it grows into something nourishing.
+Write your anger, paint it, lift it at the gym, plant it in the soil of your life until it grows into something actually nourishing for you instead of toxic.

-What you do with it determines whether it becomes a weapon or a torch.
+What you do with your pure fury determines whether it becomes a weapon or a torch.

 The Social Contagion of Anger